 Everywhere mentioned is on my map

 The most imposing building is the Basilica di San Gaudenzio, a huge church over 120m tall which dominates the old town.
-It was built by Alessandro Antonelli who was also responsible for the Mole Antonelliana in Turin which is perhaps the most famous symbol of that city.
+It was built by Alessandro Antonelli who was also responsible for the Mole Antonelliana in Turin which is perhaps the most famous symbol of that city (my post here).

 I don’t think I’ve ever been in a church with a more foreboding atmosphere than this one.
-I don’t know why but I felt really nervous the whole time I was in there.
-It’s probably to do with the inhuman scale of the place that makes the air feel so heavy but the spooky black madonna I was alone with didn’t help.
-I was quite glad to leave but it’s still an amazing building that’s worth seeing.
+I don’t know why but I felt really nervous the whole time I was in there, possibly because of the inhuman scale of the place.
+It feels like the weight of the huge dome above is making the air feel really heavy, but the spooky black madonna I was alone with didn’t help either.
+To be honest I was quite glad to leave but I’d still recommend visiting becuase it as an amazing building.

 My favourite old building was the Casa della Porta, a late 14th/ early 15th century nobleman’s house located at 8b Via Canobio.
 I love the spiral and floral motifs on the moulded terracotta tiles around the windows which continue on the beautiful door.

 Just up the road in Piazza Giacomo Matteotti is the Palazzo Natta-Isola, now seat of the provincial government, the Provincia di Novara.
 It’s supposed to have a very grand staircase but as it’s a secure building, I couldn’t get in to see it.
 However the security guy did let me have a quick peep at the internal courtyard.
 The current construction is Renaissance, dating from 1580, but its main tower dates back to 1268.